Control Relations

 every time the relation is updated.

-This can be done by loading the following model into the database:
+You can do this by loading the following model into the database:

 // model